Editorial & Affiliate Disclosure

 The homepage combines several documentation-focused blocks:

 • A hero area with search, focused on letting users search for answers first.
+Authors can also add a H1 above (or in place of) the search input.

 Hero Section